Deceptive Sequential Decision-Making via Regularized Policy Optimization: Numerical Results

-We computed deceptive policies by solving Optimization Problems~\ref{op:diversionary_optimization_problem}, ~\ref{op:targeted_optimization_problem} and~\ref{op:modified_equivocal_optimization_problem}, each with $v_{reach} = 7$.
-We evaluated the deceptiveness of the resulting policies by comparing the weighted sum of the estimated marginal reward of each agent.
-For IRL's estimate of the reward function~$\estReward$, we calculate the following quantity by leveraging the deception metric proposed in~\cite{kim2024defining}, namely
+with some~$D^i$ that measures the importance of agent~$i$, and some temperature parameter~$\lambda$.
+For IRL's estimate of the reward function~$\estReward$, we calculate~$D^i$ by leveraging the deception metric proposed in~\cite{kim2024defining}, namely

-for $i \in \{0, 1, \dots, n+m-1\}$, where~$w(y^i)\geq0$ are weights for each local state~$y^i$ and where
+for $i \in \{1, \dots, n+m\}$, where~$w(y^i)\geq0$ are weights for each local state~$y^i$ and where

 is the estimated marginal reward for agent $i$ at local state~$y^i$.
-Intuitively, this metric represents the estimated importance of each agent based on marginal estimated rewards, where states with higher rewards are considered more important.
-A larger value of the metric $D^i$ for decoy agent~$i$ indicates that the adversary has inferred higher rewards for that decoy agent, and thus they have been deceived.

-We consider $n=1$ real agent and $m=3$ decoy agents, where \texttt{Agent0} is a real agent, and \texttt{Agent1}, \texttt{Agent2} and \texttt{Agent3} are decoy agents.
-The resulting optimization problems are formulated over~$12^4 = 20,736$ joint state-action pairs.
-For weights of the estimated marginal reward, we used $w(\texttt{N}) = 1$, $w(\texttt{T}) = 0.75$, $w(\texttt{E}) = 0.5$, and $w(\texttt{B}) = 0.25$ because each agent may be considered important if it has (i) higher rewards in state \texttt{N} and (ii) lower rewards in state \texttt{B}.
-The weighted sum of the estimated marginal reward~$D^i$ of each agent $i$ can be interpreted as the estimated importance of agent $i$ in the system.
-To assess the relative importance of each agent from $D^i$, we convert the collection of~$D^i$'s into a probability distribution using softmax of each $D^i$ with the parameter~$\lambda=1000$, i.e.,
+For weights of~$D^i$, we used $w(\texttt{N}) = 1$, $w(\texttt{T}) = 0.75$, $w(\texttt{E}) = 0.5$, and $w(\texttt{B}) = 0.25$, reflecting that each agent may be considered important if it has (i) higher rewards in state \texttt{N} and (ii) lower rewards in state \texttt{B}.
+Intuitively, this metric represents the estimated importance of each agent based on the estimated rewards, where states with higher rewards are considered more important.
 A larger value of $D^i$ will result in a larger value of $L^i$, and the adversary identifies the real agent as the one with the largest value of~$L^i$.